 Buying & Storing

-When choosing winter squash, look for ones with a hard rind and avoid ones with knicks, cuts, bruising, or soft spots unless you’re using them immediately.
-Winter squash will store at room temperature for at least a month but will deteriorate faster if the rind is punctured or the fruit is bruised.
+When choosing winter squash, look for ones with a hard rind, while avoiding ones with cuts, bruising, or soft spots unless you plan to use them immediately.
+Winter squash will store at room temperature for at least a month, but will deteriorate faster if the rind is punctured or the fruit is bruised.
 You can store most varieties of winter squash for several months in a dry and cool (50-55 degrees) but not cold location.
 For long-term storage, winter squash can be broken down (rind and seeds removed) and frozen raw or cooked and frozen in pieces.
 It can also be frozen as a puree in air-tight containers.

-To prepare various forms of winter squash, remove the top of the squash where it attached to the vine/plant.
-If you’re peeling the squash, it is often good practice to remove a little bit of the bottom as well so you have a flat surface to sit on the cutting board.
-With delicata squash, since you can eat the rind, it is good practice to always cut the top and bottom off since the bottom of the squash where the flower attached is often tough.
+Preparation – remove the top of the squash where it was attached to the vine/plant.
+For delicata squash, because the rind is edible, it is good practice to always cut the top and bottom off since the bottom of the squash where the flower was attached is often tough.

 At this point, there are a variety of ways to break down a squash.
-You can cut the squash in half, from top to bottom.
-You could cut the rind off and cube it.
+Cut the squash in half, from top to bottom.
+Cut the rind off and cube it.
 However you decide to use your squash, just make sure to remove the seeds.
 Once you cut the squash open and reveal the seeds, the easiest way to remove them is with a metal spoon or scoop.
-Make sure to scrape away the seeds and the fibrous innards as you would when carving a pumpkin.
-Also, if breaking down a winter squash with a bulge and a neck (like butternut), here is a list of steps I follow:
+Scrape away the seeds and the fibrous innards as you would when carving a pumpkin.

 For reference, 1 pound of broken down squash (rind and seeds removed) is equal to about 1.5 cups cooked squash.